cube-js/cube/docs/Schema/joins.md

 to calculate accurate measures.

 <div class="block help-block">
-  <p><b>Note:</b> It is very important to define correct order of cubes in join.
+  <p><b>Note:</b> It is very important to define the correct order of cubes in a join.
 It affects data in the result-set greatly.</p>
-  <p>The basic cube present the left entity in join, all others would be right.
+  <p>The basic cube represents the left entity in a join, all others would be right.
 That means that all rows of the left cube are selected, while rows of the right depend on the condition.</p>
-  <p>For more information and specific examples, please take a look at our <a href="direction-of-joins">Guides</a>.</p>
+  <p>For more information and specific examples, please take a look at our <a href="direction-of-joins">guides</a>.</p>
 </div>

-The three possible values for relationship are:
+The three possible values for a relationship are:

 #### hasOne

 A `hasOne` relationship indicates a one-to-one connection with another cube.
-This relationship indicates that the one row in the cube can match only one rows in the joined cube.
-For example, in a model containing users and user profiles, users cube would have the following join:
+This relationship indicates that the one row in the cube can match only one row in the joined cube.
+For example, in a model containing users and user profiles, the users cube would have the following join:

 ```javascript
 cube("Users", {